Thanks for visiting our small primary bathroom photo gallery where you can search a lot of small primary bathroom design ideas.

 This room features a very unique layout of angles in every which direction on both the ceiling and walls.
 The bathroom features a bear claw bathtub and oval drop sink that sits atop a wooden vanity.
 The tilted skylight brings in some of the outdoors and extra light.

-If you have a small master bathroom, you don’t have to feel like you need to skimp on the bathroom elements you love.
-It may be difficult for you to feature a large corner tub that you dreamed of, but with some strategic placement, you can still create a master bathroom that’s both functional and includes some of your favorite design elements.
+If you have a small primary bathroom, you don’t have to feel like you need to skimp on the bathroom elements you love.
+It may be difficult for you to feature a large corner tub that you dreamed of, but with some strategic placement, you can still create a primary bathroom that’s both functional and includes some of your favorite design elements.
 With 14.81% of the 318,703 bathrooms we analyzed being a compact size, you can rest assured that you aren’t alone in your bathroom dilemma.

 Trick Your Eyes with Color

-The colors and lighting elements you use in your small master bathroom can make the difference between how small or large it feels.
+The colors and lighting elements you use in your small primary bathroom can make the difference between how small or large it feels.
 Light colors, like beige, white, and pastels, can make your bathroom feel much more open without moving any walls or expanding the space.
 Stick to lighter furniture, wall coverings, and light tiles or hardwood to brighten up your space with little effort.
 Light hardwood flooring was found in 2.17% of the 284,048 bathrooms we analyzed.
 This flooring can provide a perfect mix of high-end touches with the right amount of brightness.

 Lighting is Just as Important